 2. After connecting the data source to Tableau, place Latitude and longitude in the row and column shelves, and set them to dimension and continuous.

 3. Duplicate the longitude in the column field and change the mark type of the last card to circle.

 4. For the size field measure values are used and for color field station color is used.

-5. The following is the Spider Maps in Tableau.
+5. The following is the Spider Map in Tableau.

 Treemaps are used to display data in nested rectangles.
-Dimensions can be used to define the structure of the Treemap and measures can be used to define size and color of each rectangle.
-These are relatively simple data visualizations that provide attractive and effective insight on the data.
+Dimensions can be used to define the structure of the treemap and measures can be used to define the size and color of each rectangle.
+These are relatively simple data visualizations that provide attractive and effective insight into the data.

 1. In this example, the data source used is the sample superstore data.